99003190/MiniProject-Calculator-3190/mini_project/2_Architecture/readme.md

-Calculator -It is a device used to perform arithmetic operations,factorial,Armstrong numbe and prime number.
+Calculator -It is a device used to perform arithmetic operations,factorial,Armstrong number and prime number.